-Grand rounds are currently held every Wednesday in the auditorium from 7:00 to 8:00 a.m. and attendance is required of the fellow.
+Grand rounds are currently held every Wednesday in the auditorium from 7-8am and attendance is required of the fellow.
 The only excused absence would be a surgical or other retina related emergency.

 Outside CME Courses and Meetings

 The fellow will be permitted to attend one conference or meeting during the fellowship.
 An additional conference/meeting will be permitted only if the fellow is presenting a peer reviewed poster or paper.